Posterior Blepharitis: What is it and How to Treat it | Eye Love Cares

 - Oral antibiotics such as long-term oral tetracycline, minocycline, or doxycycline can be more effective than topical antibiotics when it comes to treating posterior blepharitis.
 As little as one pill twice a week can maintain a relatively beneficial therapeutic dose for long periods of time.
 In fact, taking a simple Z-Pak may be an easier answer to your condition, so ask your optometrist about this.

 - Steroids such as loteprednol ointment and antibiotic-steroid combinations can work well.
 However, they’re not ideal; as you increase the intensity of therapy.
 Plus, you increase the risk of side effects or complications occurring.
 With steroids, you should be on the lookout for infection and cataract development.
 Corticosteroid use may also worsen cases of blepharitis that is caused by herpetic infections.

-- Cyclosporine may be very effective for blepharitis, although the results are not instantaneous.
+- Cyclosporine (Restasis) may be very effective for blepharitis, although the results are not instantaneous.
 You can start out with a topical steroid, then switch to cyclosporine.
-Be careful, use of this medication can worsen eye irritation.
+Be careful, as use of this medication can worsen eye irritation in some people.